Who's in power? Convention lineup has clues to Trump's favor

 Over four nights, the Trumps were set to speak — or in Trump's case, appear as a “surprise” — for nearly 150 minutes, enough for a full night of programming.

 Among the family, the hierarchy generally is suggested by the amount of speaking time granted.
 First lady Melania Trump spoke for 16 minutes.
-The president's elder daughter and adviser, Ivanka Trump, was expected to spend at least 15 minutes Thursday on remarks introducing her father for his acceptance speech.
+The president's elder daughter and adviser, Ivanka Trump, spent about 18 minutes on remarks introducing her father for his acceptance speech.

+“Now more than ever, America needs four more years of a warrior in the White House,” she said.

 Other family members who spoke included the president's sons Donald Jr. (five minutes) and Eric (eight minutes) and daughter Tiffany (six minutes).
 Trump's daughter-in-law, Lara, spoke for six minutes, the same amount of time given to Kimberly Guilfoyle, a senior adviser and Donald Jr.'s girlfriend.